qubic/docs.qubic.org/docs/developers/tutorials.md

 This tutorial explains how to send a basic transaction to transfer $QBIC from one address to another using a BroadcastTransaction Packet with type 24:
 [Send Transaction Tutorial](https://github.com/qubic/integration/blob/main/Network/UseCases/SendTransaction.md)

 Stay tuned for more tutorials coming soon!
+Halo